Revisiting Active Speaker Detection: An In-the-Wild Benchmark for Generalization and Robustness: Experiments

 \subsection{Implementation Details}

-We implement two multi-stage ASD models~\cite{kopuklu2021design, alcazar2020active} and three single-stage ASD models~\cite{tao2021someone,wang2024loconet,jung2024talknce}.
+We implement two multi-stage ASD models~\cite{kopuklu2021design, alcazar2020active} and four single-stage ASD models~\cite{tao2021someone,nguyen2025laser, wang2024loconet,jung2024talknce}.
 For fair comparison, we follow each model's original setup.
-For both LoCoNet~\cite{wang2024loconet} and TalkNCE~\cite{jung2024talknce}, we use a batch size of 4 and sample 200 frames per training example.
-Each model is trained with 25 epochs on 4 RTX 2080 GPUs.
-For TalkNet~\cite{tao2021someone}, we use a batch size that contains at most 5000 frames, and the model is trained on one A40 GPU for 25 epochs.
+For LoCoNet~\cite{wang2024loconet}, LASER~\cite{nguyen2025laser} and TalkNCE~\cite{jung2024talknce}, we use a batch size of 4 and sample 200 frames per training example.
+Each model is trained with 25 epochs.
+For TalkNet~\cite{tao2021someone}, we use a batch size that contains at most 5000 frames, and the model is trained for 25 epochs.
 For single-stage ASD training objectives, we follow the LoCoNet and TalkNet, setting $\lambda_{av} = 1$, $\lambda_a = 0.4$, and $\lambda_v = 0.4$.
 For TalkNCE loss~\cite{jung2024talknce}, we set its weight to 0.3 as mentioned in the paper.
 Random resizing, cropping, horizontal flipping, and rotations are used as visual data augmentation operations and a randomly selected audio signal from the training set is added as background noise to the target audio~\cite{tao2021someone}.
 For the multi-stage training, we train ASC's encoder for 100 epochs before training its context module for 15 epochs \cite{alcazar2020active}.
 Similarly, we train ASDNet's encoder for 70 epochs and its context module for 10 epochs \cite{kopuklu2021design}.
 For both ASC~\cite{alcazar2020active} and ASDNet~\cite{kopuklu2021design}, we set $\lambda_{av} = \lambda_{a} = \lambda_{v} = 1$ in the first stage and $\lambda_{av}=1$ in the second stage.
-Finally, we use Adam~\cite{diederik2014adam} as our optimizer across all models.
+Finally, we use Adam~\cite{diederik2014adam} as our optimizer.